 Waterloo is an ideal location for companies looking to advance, scale and collaborate in the health innovation ecosystem, and here’s why:

-- Access to world-class talent: Canada’s highest concentration of computer science talent and more than 29,700 tech workers.
+- Access to world-class talent: North America’s highest concentration of computer science talent and more than 39,400 tech workers.

-- Prestigious academic institutions: Home to top universities, including the University of Waterloo (one of the top 25 computer science schools globally), Wilfrid Laurier University and Conestoga College.
+- Prestigious academic institutions: Home to top universities, including the University of Waterloo (one of the top 15 computer science schools in North America), Wilfrid Laurier University and Conestoga College.

 - Cutting-edge infrastructure: New developments like the Innovation Arena and the region’s newest hospital, which will be located on the University of Waterloo campus.